 Yesterday evening finished off with a five hour drive down the east coast of Italy, an exhausting experience despite it being all on the same autostrade.
-The monotony was only broken by the occasional Ferrari screaming past at at least twice the posted speed limit, though all this really achieved was to remind us of the inadequacy of our rental Nissan Micra.
+The monotony was only broken by the occasional Ferrari screaming past at something like twice the posted speed limit, though all this really achieved was to remind us of the inadequacy of our rental Nissan Micra.
 To the best of my knowledge such speeds are only legal on the German motorways, but then anyone with enough money for an Italian sports car probably isn't worried about being fined.

 29th May 2009